Saltville (archaeological site): Major faunal discoveries

 Striking fossilized specimens of various megafauna have been uncovered in the Saltville Valley for a little over two centuries.
 Fossils were first reported by Arthur Campbell in a letter to Thomas Jefferson in 1782.
-Noteworthy discoveries appearing in the valley include megafauna such as Thomas Jefferson’s giant ground sloth (megalonyx jeffersonii), woolly mammoth (mammuthus primigenius), musk-ox (bootherium sp.), mastodon (mammut americanum), horse (Equus sp.), a possible elk moose (cf. cervalles), and a giant short faced bear(arctodus simus).
+Noteworthy discoveries appearing in the valley include megafauna such as Thomas Jefferson’s giant ground sloth (Megalonyx jeffersonii), woolly mammoth (Mammuthus primigenius), muskox (Bootherium sp.), American mastodon (Mammut americanum), horse (Equus sp.), a possible elk moose (cf. Cervalces), and a giant short-faced bear (Arctodus simus).

-Fossilized mastodon remains of a single individual were found at SV-2 that may have been killed, butchered, and cooked, indicating possible Pre Clovis activity in the Saltville Valley.
+Fossilized mastodon remains of a single individual were found at SV-2 that may have been killed, butchered, and cooked, indicating possible pre-Clovis activity in the Saltville Valley.

-Musk-Oxen were discovered in the Saltville Valley by Clayton E. Ray during joint salvage test excavations held from 1966 through 1967 by the Smithsonian and Virginia Polytechnic Institute.
-In 1978, the remains of thirty four fossilized musk oxen were discovered by C.S.
+Muskoxen were discovered in the Saltville Valley by Clayton E. Ray during joint salvage test excavations held from 1966 through 1967 by the Smithsonian and Virginia Polytechnic Institute.
+In 1978, the remains of thirty-four fossilized muskoxen were discovered by C.S.
 Bartlett Jr. in a salvage excavation.
 The spring of 1980, Jerry McDonald discovered the third most complete musk oxen skeleton ever found with a total of 49 bones circa 1983.

-Fossilized components of a giant short faced bear (arctodus simus) were discovered in 1999 in the form of a canine, and supplementing dentary found a year later nearby.
+The fossilized canine of a giant short-faced bear (Arctodus simus) was discovered in 1999, and a dentary (lower jaw bone) was found nearby a year later.
 These are the only known carnivorous megafauna that have been found in the Saltville Valley.
 AMS radiocarbon dates were taken from a sample of preserved collagen and produced a date of 14,853 + 55 RCYBP for the fossil.
-This is the only specimen of giant short faced bear found in the Appalachian Highlands.
+This is the only specimen of giant short-faced bear found in the Appalachian Highlands.

 Mammoth remains are currently being excavated as of 2009.
 A set of complete ribs, vertebrae, a scapula, and tarsals have been found to date.
-A left astragalus, left calcaneus, and an undistinguished partial carpal or tarsal exhibit postmortem alterations that may represent carnivorous scavenging by either a wolf (canis dirus), large bear (arctodus simus), or an American lion (panthera atrox).
+A left astragalus, left calcaneus, and an undistinguished partial carpal or tarsal exhibit postmortem alterations that may represent carnivorous scavenging by either a dire wolf (Aenocyon dirus), giant short-faced bear (Arctodus simus), or an American lion (Panthera atrox).
 The collagen taken from the mammoth yielded an age of 14,510 + 55 RCYBP.
 It was determined that the remains were scavenged.

 Major floral discoveries

-In 1967, samples gathered from the endocranial cavity of a musk-ox yielded pollen that demonstrated the Saltville Valley contained a spruce parkland with ponds, marshes, and prairies.
+In 1967, samples gathered from the endocranial cavity of a muskox yielded pollen that demonstrated the Saltville Valley contained a spruce parkland with ponds, marshes, and prairies.
 Additional knowledge about the environment was revealed by a sediment sample reported by H. R. Delcourt and P.A.
-Delcourt in 1986 which displayed mixed forest with boreal conifers, and hardwoods.
+Delcourt in 1986 which displayed mixed forest with boreal conifers and hardwoods.
 The bottom land was characterized by spruce, fir, grasses, shrubs, herbs, and sedges that display boreal woodland marshes.
 The most recent study of the valley published in 2007, examined megafaunal herbivores for their trophic relationships.
 The carbon nitrogen isotope ratios from preserved bone collagen and other fossilized organic matter indicated C-4 plants and grasses were absent in the bottomlands of the valley, with C-3 vegetation dominant.